 When it comes to losing weight quickly and efficiently, if you're an avid runner, a weight vest is your go-to tool!
 Wearing this device when training makes us work harder, and ultimately, helps us to burn more calories.
 But that's not all!
 Running with a weight vest can trick our bodies into feeling fuller due to heightened bone mass.
 When an individual's weight increases suddenly, our bones attempt to restore our body's equilibrium in response to this change.
 This has the benefit of reducing our appetite.

-As with all exercise equipment, it’s important to know how to use a weight vest before attempting to take it for a spin.
-If you fail to understand how this device works, or use a weight vest that is too heavy for your frame, this could cause injury.
+As with all exercise equipment, it's important to know how to use a weight vest before attempting to take it for a spin.
+If you fail to understand how this training tool works, or use a weight vest that is too heavy for your frame, this could increase in injury risk.

 Another important consideration?
-The fit of the vest.
+The fit of the vest and your running posture.
 This isn’t a case of one size fits all, as all bodies are different.
 A 6-foot man would never invest in the same vest as a 5 foot 2 woman.
 The majority of basic vests on the market are available in small, medium, and large sizes.
 Certain editions can be adjusted to the person wearing them using Velcro or toggle straps.

 Prior to purchasing a weighted vest, measure yourself!
 To determine the width, measure your chest by lifting your arms slightly.
 If looking to invest in a compression vest, choose the smallest width for a snug fit - around 4 inches less than your actual chest measurement.

 When it comes to working out, most are familiar with walking and running.
 These two exercises are one of the easiest ways to get a simple workout in, and neither requires a trip to the gym.
-If you're a fan of endurance training, you’re likely already familiar with a weighted vest.
+If you're a fan of endurance training, you’re likely already familiar with using weighted vests when running.

 Asides from adding a layer of warmth throughout the winter months, a weighted vest promises to burn more calories than usual, whilst increasing your balance and core strength.
 However, running with weight is a lot harder than running without.
 It can take a little while to get used to, which is why it’s important to start small.